List of Supergirl characters: Overgirl

-During the "Crisis on Earth-X" crossover, Benoist also portrays Overgirl, her character's fascistic parallel-universe counterpart from the Nazi-ruled world, Earth-X. Other performers superimposed in Benoist's likeness include her stunt double Jennifer Clarke.
+During the "Crisis on Earth-X" crossover, Benoist also portrays Overgirl, a fascistic parallel-universe counterpart of Supergirl from the Nazi-ruled world, Earth-X. Other performers superimposed in Benoist's likeness include her stunt double Jennifer Clarke.
 Overgirl is also referred to by Harry Wells and Cisco Ramon as Supergirl-X and Kara-X. The Earth-X Kara Zor-El is married to the Führer of Earth-X, Oliver Queen's doppelgänger, Dark Arrow.
 After Overgirl's heart is damaged, her husband tries and fails to seize Kara's heart to replace it.
 Overgirl dies, going supernova and exploding in space.

 Red Daughter

 In season four, Kara deals with a new wave of anti-alien sentiment from the public, both as Supergirl and as a CatCo reporter.
 The hostility is secretly orchestrated by Lex Luthor.
 Kara's Harun-El-replicated clone, Red Daughter (also portrayed by Benoist), is in the nation Kasnia, where she is being tested and trained by its military forces.
 It is revealed later that this is part of Luthor's latest scheme to defeat both Supergirl and Superman.
 Red Daughter has no memories or knowledge of her origins, and she sees Luthor as a mentor.
 She speaks Russian fluently.
 Kara's clone is eventually betrayed and presumably killed by Luthor after she has completed her part of his plan.
-When it comes to the fight at Shelly Island, Supergirl fights against Lex Luthor using a special lead suit.
+During the fight at Shelly Island, Supergirl fights against Lex Luthor using a special lead suit.
 Red Daughter sacrifices her life to give Supergirl the opportunity to defeat Lex Luthor.